 The past and present are intertwined in the adventure drama with the younger version of Calvin being portrayed by Aidan Turner (The Hobbit).
 As a young man in the service, Calvin did everything that was asked of him and he was rewarded with a pristine record.
 Now Calvin hates what he missed while he was away.
 The film carries this heavy burden with its awkward dialogue with instances of elaborating on the "specialness" of the perfect shave in-length and going on and on about fancy men being fancy and honest men being honest.
 These awkward moments make the screenplay feel redundant and juvenile.

-The conflict Calvin faces of everything reminding him of his troubled past and still being in love with someone who is no longer there is intriguing and the conversation Calvin has in his dining room with Ron Livingston’s Flag Pin character may be the highlight of the film.
-Livingston has this teary eyed glare that portrays how moved he is by Calvin’s words and yet is determined to enlist Calvin by any means necessary.
-Sam Elliot sells his speech as if he’s coming clean for the first time and seems to have never spoken these words aloud before.
-Calvin’s devotion to his country and his ability to keep his mouth shut show how honest and good natured the otherwise quiet loner he seems like to everyone around him.
+The conflict Calvin faces of everything reminding him of his troubled past and still being in love with someone who is no longer there is intriguing and the conversation Calvin has in his dining room with Livingston’s Flag Pin may be the highlight of the film.
+Livingston has this teary-eyed glare that portrays how moved he is by Calvin’s words and yet is determined to enlist Calvin by any means necessary.
+Elliott sells his speech as if he’s coming clean for the first time and seems to have never spoken these words aloud before.
+Calvin’s devotion to his country and his ability to keep his mouth shut show how honest and good-natured the otherwise quiet loner he seems like to everyone around him.